ski-gear/ski-goggles/README.md

 1. Open Devtools in the Chrome tab you want to inspect

-2. Open the Ski Goggle panel within Devtools
+2. Open the `Ski Goggles` panel within Devtools

 3. Have fun inspecting the analytics calls.